Today we’d like to introduce you to Kristin Krull

 Appreciate you sharing that.
 What else should we know about what you do?

-What sets my creative style apart from others, especially now, is that I just don’t care about what’s currently trending.
-I purposely don’t seek out what other jewelry artist’s are doing, as it affects my freedom to produce what’s in my heart.
-I specialize in one-of-a-kind necklaces and bracelets that, for the most part, are “over the top”.
+What sets my creative style apart from others, especially now, is that I specialize in one-of-a-kind pieces that, for the most part, are “over the top”.
 Big, bold, and colorful is where my attention lands, and I always insert something unexpected– whether hidden or highlighted– in a design.
 I love incorporating elements of nature: tiny bird charms, a bee stuck in Baltic amber, tree branches, insects, lightning, raindrops, etc. But these are not usually the focus of a piece– they are usually woven into the details.
 You have to dig to find it.
-I am endlessly intrigued by mystery.
+I am endlessly intrigued by mystery, and that resonates with my customers.

 How do you think about luck?

-Luck works in my favor when it comes to my creativity but only as a result of continuous encouragement.
-I was convinced as a child that my art work– whether it was a drawing, painting, a book I created, a candy wrapper design, or a plastic beaded safety pin (shout out to 80’s aestethic!)– was “jaw-dropping” by enthusiastic adults around me, namely my mother and art teachers.
+I suppose luck works in my favor as a result of continuous encouragement.
+I was convinced as a child that my art work– whether it was a drawing, painting, a book I created, or a plastic beaded safety pin (shout out to 80’s aestethic!)– was above average— or worth another look, let’s just say.
 When you are told something over and over, you start to believe it, you become it.
-Where I’ve been unlucky is in the support realm– monetarily and emotionally.
-I’m a Pisces in the truest form– things affect me deeply and if I’m not careful they can drown me, so to speak.
-It takes me longer than most people (it seems) to recover.
-But thankfully, I have making jewelry to help with that.

 Pricing: